Shahriyar-Hosen/University-Management-auth-service/README.md

 - Faculty members can manage user accounts.
 - Faculty members can manage student grades and access academic and personal information.
 - Faculty members can manage their lecture resources.

-## Usage

-Please refer to the appropriate sections for each role's functionalities and responsibilities.